-Many of Medicaid's computer functions are performed by the Agency's contracted fiscal agent, Electronic Data Systems (EDS).
+The Agency's contracted fiscal agent, Electronic Data System (EDS), performs many of Medicaid's computer functions.
 Medicaid first contracted with EDS in October of 1979.
 In June 1998, the Alabama Medicaid Agency and EDS signed a contract for a new Y2K compliant MMIS.
-The new MMIS was operational on October 1, 1999.
+The MMIS was operational on October 1, 1999.